Topics The 13th Annual Conference of the Regulatory Science Society of Japan" was held

 Questionnaire on the Current Status of Application Lag in Japan

-The results of the questionnaire survey on the lag in applications for 67 of the 69 new active ingredient-containing drugs approved in FY2020-FY2021, excluding unapproved drugs and off-label drug study meeting items, and the survey on 35 new drugs that received approval (additional indications or additional dosage and administration) related to pediatric indications during the same period.
+The results of the questionnaire survey on the lag in applications for 67 of the 69 drugs containing new active ingredients approved in FY2020-FY2021, excluding the unapproved drugs and off-label drug study meeting items, and the survey on 35 new drugs that received approval (additional indications or additional dosage and administration) related to pediatric indications during the same period.
 The results were reported.

-As for the type of application lag, simultaneous application and US/European/American prior application accounted for 42% and 40% of the total, respectively, and that new drugs approved for pediatric indications are most frequently approved in the US/European/American prior application.
+The types of application lag indicated that simultaneous application and US/European/American prior application accounted for 42% and 40% of the total, respectively, and that new drugs approved for pediatric indications are most frequently approved in the US/European/American prior application.
 It was noted that Japan's participation in Phase III global clinical trials and simultaneous filing have become established as a major development strategy option, and that a factor for the West's leading position in pediatric indication approvals is the need to improve the clinical environment in Japan.

 This presentation received the 13th Best Poster Award.